Hello71/build_df_linux/README.rst

 Manually extracting Dwarf Fortress is *NOT SUPPORTED*.
 Do NOT copy all Dwarf Fortress files on top of this directory.

+When upgrading, it is recommended that you back up your init files and saves then ``git clean -fdx`` to delete DF before unpacking the new version.

 Requirements
 ============

-Dwarf Fortress requires a sizable number of 32-bit libraries; the pkg-config names are given below.
+Dwarf Fortress requires a sizable number of 32-bit libraries to run; the pkg-config names are given below.

 - glew
 - glu
 - gtk+-2.0
-- openal
 - sdl
 - SDL_image
 - SDL_ttf
+- zlib

+The following libraries are required at compile-time, but are optional at run-time:

+- ncurses
+- openal
 - sndfile
-- zlib

 Ubuntu 11.04 and before
 -----------------------